blackshibe/blackshibe.github.io/README.md

 # Ideas

+-   [ ] you can press "show neofetch" several times and it breaks
+-   [ ] commonize mouse position tracking
--   mobile support
+-   [ ] mobile support
--   skip intro
--   3D viewer for polaroid scans on photo page, virtual album idk
+-   [ ] 3D viewer for polaroid scans on photo page, virtual album